Avery County, North Carolina: Law and government

 Pursuant to state law, some of the most important officials in the county are elected.
-These include the offices of Sheriff (Michael P. Henley), Register of Deeds (currently Renee Dellinger), Clerk of Superior Court (currently Theresa Benfield), and Coroner (currently John A. Millan).
+These include the offices of Sheriff (Michael P. Henley, a retired NC trooper sergeant and retired Banner Elk police sergeant), Register of Deeds (currently Erin G. English), Clerk of Superior Court (currently Theresa Benfield), and formerly, the County Coroner (John A. Millan, retired Avery County chief school resource officer) and retired NC National Guard 1st sergeant, who retired in December, 2024, was among the last 3 elected county coroners serving in all of North Carolina.

 Elected district judicial officials include: District Attorney Seth Banks of Yancey County, who like the district judges, covers the entire 24th Judicial District of Avery, Watauga, Mitchell, Yancey and Madison Counties.
 Resident Superior Court Judges are former assistant district attorney Gary Gavennus and former Chief District Court Judge Greg Horne of Boone, who is also a former assistant district attorney.
 Both superior court judges work out of Boone.
 The Chief District Court Judge is former chief assistant district attorney Ted Mcintyre of Spruce Pine, who replaced long-serving Chief Judge Alexander Banner Lyerly, who retired in 2013.
 Mcintyre's office is in Newland.
-Other district court judges are: former Superior Court Judge Hal Harrison of Spruce Pine, Rebecca Eggers-Gryder of Boone and Matt Rupp of Boone, who replaced retired Judge Larry Leake of Madison County, who was appointed by Governor Roy Cooper to fill the unexpired term of Warren Hughes, who retired in January 2017, but remains available as an emergency judge.
-The Chief Magistrate is attorney Bruce Lacey, with retired Banner Elk police chief Bill Burleson and Newland businessman Tim Bounds all serving as Magistrates.
-Barbara Jones is Social Services Director and the Tax Collector-Assessor position is vacant.
+Other district court judges are: former Superior Court Judge Hal Harrison of Spruce Pine, Rebecca Eggers-Gryder of Boone and Matt Rupp of Boone and Judge Alexandria E. “Allie” Leake, who replaced her father, retired Judge Larry Leake of Madison County.
+Retired Judge Warren Hughes, retired Yancey County Clerk of Court, remains available as an emergency judge.
+The Chief Magistrate is attorney Bruce Lacey, who, along with retired Banner Elk police chief Bill Burleson and Newland businessman Tim Bounds all serve as Magistrates.
+Barbara Jones is Social Services Director and the Tax Collector-Assessor supervisor is Andrea Turbyfill.
 Building inspector is former NBA star Tommy Burleson and the County Board of Elections is headed by Sheila Ollis.
-The county's elected Soil and Water Board District Supervisors are Bill Beutell and Ann Coleman (source: Avery County government website; NC State Board of Elections).
+The county's elected Soil and Water Board District supervisors are Bill Beutell, David Banner, Ann Coleman, and Jack Wiseman.